TheWover/donut/README.md

 Donut contains the following elements:

-* donut.c: The source code for the donut payload generator
+* donut.c: The source code for the donut payload generator.
-* donut.exe: The compiled payload generator as an EXE
+* donut.exe: The compiled payload generator as an EXE.
 * donut.py: The donut payload generator as a Python script *(planned for version 1.0)*
 * donutmodule.c: The CPython wrapper for Donut.
 Used by the Python module.
 * setup.py: The setup file for installing Donut as a Pip Python3 module.
-* lib/donut.dll, lib/donut.lib: Donut as a dynamic and static library for use in other projects on Windows platform
+* lib/donut.dll, lib/donut.lib: Donut as a dynamic and static library for use in other projects on Windows platform.
-* lib/donut.so, lib/donut.a: Donut as a dynamic and static library for use in other projects on the Linux platform
+* lib/donut.so, lib/donut.a: Donut as a dynamic and static library for use in other projects on the Linux platform.
-* lib/donut.h: Header file to include if using the static or dynamic libraries in a C/C++ project
+* lib/donut.h: Header file to include if using the static or dynamic libraries in a C/C++ project.
 * payload/payload.c: Main file for the shellcode.
 * payload/inmem_dotnet.c: In-Memory loader for .NET EXE/DLL assemblies.
 * payload/inmem_pe.c: In-Memory loader for EXE/DLL files.
-* payload/inmem_xml.c: In-Memory loader for XSL/XML files.
 * payload/inmem_script.c: In-Memory loader for VBScript/JScript files.
 * payload/activescript.c: ActiveScriptSite interface required for in-memory execution of VBS/JS files.
 * payload/wscript.c: Supports a number of WScript methods that cscript/wscript support.
-* payload/bypass.c: Functions to bypass Anti-malware Scan Interface (AMSI) and Windows Local Device Policy (WLDP)
+* payload/bypass.c: Functions to bypass Anti-malware Scan Interface (AMSI) and Windows Local Device Policy (WLDP).
 * payload/http_client.c: Downloads a module from remote staging server into memory.
 * payload/peb.c: Used to resolve the address of DLL functions via Process Environment Block (PEB).
 * payload/clib.c: Replaces common C library functions like memcmp, memcpy and memset.
-* payload/inject.exe: The compiled C shellcode injector
+* payload/inject.exe: The compiled C shellcode injector.
 * payload/inject.c: A C shellcode injector that injects payload.bin into a specified process for testing.
-* payload/runsc.c: A C shellcode runner for testing payload.bin in the simplest manner possible
+* payload/runsc.c: A C shellcode runner for testing payload.bin in the simplest manner possible.
-* payload/runsc.exe: The compiled C shellcode runner
+* payload/runsc.exe: The compiled C shellcode runner.
-* payload/exe2h/exe2h.c: Source code for exe2h
+* payload/exe2h/exe2h.c: Source code for exe2h.
-* payload/exe2h/exe2h.exe: Extracts the useful machine code from payload.exe and saves as array to C header file
+* payload/exe2h/exe2h.exe: Extracts the useful machine code from payload.exe and saves as array to C header file.
 * encrypt.c: Chaskey 128-bit block cipher in Counter (CTR) mode used for encryption.
 * hash.c: Maru hash function.
 Uses the Speck 64-bit block cipher with Davies-Meyer construction for API hashing.